Actindo-AG/Documentation/DataHub/UserInterface/07_DependenciesTab.md

 ![Dependencies](../../Assets/Screenshots/DataHub/Others/Dependencies.png)

-This tab is not part of the *DataHub* module, but it is used in many other *Core1 Platform* modules that refer to information coming from the the *DataHub* module.
+This tab is not part of the *DataHub* module, but it is used in many other *Core1 Platform* modules that refer to information coming from the *DataHub* module.

 **Dependencies**